Chocolate Covered Strawberries are the perfect fancy treat, and they are surprisingly easy to make with just two ingredients.

 - Chocolate Drizzle - For a classic look, melt some white chocolate in the microwave and drizzle it over your strawberries once the base chocolate has set.
 You can use a small piping bag or just drizzle with a spoon.

-- Nuts - Finely chop som nuts and sprinkle them on top of the chocolate.
+- Nuts - Finely chop some nuts and sprinkle them on top of the chocolate.
 I like to do mine with pistachios.
 Peanuts, pecans, or hazelnuts would work well too.

 - Colorful Strawberries - You can mix a little oil-based food coloring into white chocolate to dip the strawberries in any color you like.

-Edible Gifts - Chocolate strawberries are a thoughtful homemade gift, perfect for Valentine's Day, Mothers Day or birthdays.
-You can put them in a box or in a cellophane bag with a ribbon.
+- Edible Gifts - Chocolate strawberries are a thoughtful Valentine's Day dessert or Mother's Day gift.
+You can put them in a box or in a treat bag with a ribbon.

-Use in desserts - You can use your chocolate strawberries in other desserts, like my chocolate strawberry cupcakes, or chocolate strawberry cake.
+- Use in desserts - You can use your chocolate strawberries in other desserts, like my chocolate strawberry cupcakes or chocolate strawberry cake.
+They are also great on top of something like chocolate mousse to make it extra special.

 FAQ